News

-Days after United State authorities listed 77 Nigerians in a massive fraud, Nigeria Presidency said the government will not stand in the way of justice being administered on its citizens who act contrary to laws of their host countries.
+Days after United States authorities listed 77 Nigerians in a massive fraud, the Nigerian Presidency said the government will not stand in the way of justice being administered on its citizens who act contrary to the laws of their host countries.

 “Every citizen of this country who travels out of the country is required to obey the laws of their host countries,” Presidential spokesman Garba Shehu said in an interview on Channels Television Sunday night.

-“The (Nigeria) government would not stand in the way of the justice system.”
+“The (Nigerian) government would not stand in the way of the justice system.”

 In the 252-count federal indictment statement seen by The Guardian, at least 77 of the persons were of Nigerian origin.